METALS & MINERALS

-Our zinc and lead assets in Canada consist of Bracemac-McLeod, CEZinc Refinery and General Smelting (all three based in Quebec) and Kidd Operations (based in Ontario).
+Our zinc and lead assets in Canada consist of CEZinc, General Smelting of Canada, Kidd Operations and Matagami Mine.

 metal processing plants

-The in Salaberry-de-Valleyfield, Quebec is the second largest zinc refinery in North America.
-CEZinc has been an important part of the community since 1963 and employs 574 people.
-Glencore manages the facility and has a 25% ownership in the plant through a stake in the Noranda Income Fund.
+The CEZinc Refinery in Salaberry-de-Valleyfield, Quebec is the second largest zinc refinery in North America and has been an integral part of the local community since 1963.
+Glencore Canada manages the facility and has a 25% ownership in the plant through a stake in the Noranda Income Fund.

-Founded in 1955, is one of North America’s most established manufacturers of lead alloy anodes for electrowinning, chrome plating and pickling processes along with offering lead construction and maintenance services for electrostatic precipitators and acid plant equipment on a worldwide basis.
+Founded in 1955, General Smelting of Canada is one of North America’s most established manufacturers of lead alloy anodes for electrowinning, chrome plating and pickling processes along with offering lead construction and maintenance services for electrostatic precipitators and acid plant equipment on a worldwide basis.
 The plant is based in Lachine, Quebec and employs around 50 people.